+Are you allergic to pollen or certain foods?
 Millions of people suffer from allergies.
 Allergic reactions from pollen, dust, smoke, pollution, pet fur, house mites, and other irritants can cause all kinds of symptoms ranging from a runny nose to anaphylactic shock.
 The main symptoms of allergic reactions include sneezing, wheezing, hives, swelling, mucus buildup, burning red eyes, itching, and difficulty breathing.
 If experiencing breathing problems, seek emergency help immediately!

 A diet change is the best remedy for many allergies.
 Dairy foods should be avoided and water intake should be increased.
 Royal jelly, ginseng, and bee pollen should be taken daily for one or two weeks.
 Fresh organic vegetables, fruits, and juices are essential.
 Lots of sea-vegetables (seaweed), high-fiber cereal, and wheat germ are beneficial.

 Some foods may cause allergic reactions in sensitive people.
 Eggs, milk, peanuts, soy, wheat, chocolate, strawberries, fish, and shellfish are the most common food allergens.
 Symptoms usually involve the skin or intestines and can begin within a few seconds after ingesting the offending food.
 Sneezing, wheezing, swelling of the tongue and lips, skin rashes, hives, eczema, cramps, nausea, vomiting, and diarrhea are all signs of food intolerance.

 Lifestyle changes can greatly reduce the chances of an allergic reaction by removing the underlying cause.
 Move to an area with green-space and cleaner air.
 Avoid canned foods and all produce that is sprayed with colorants, waxes, or ripening agents.
 Avoid genetically modified foods to be on the safe side.

 Some allergies are brought on by air-borne irritants such as pollen and smoke.
-In these cases, acupuncture can sometimes stop an attack.
+In these cases, acupressure can sometimes stop an attack.
 Try pressing hard on the tip of the nose or the hollow above the center of the upper lip.
 Another technique is pressing in an upward motion under and over the cheekbones.